5 High-Paying Cybersecurity Jobs That Are Great for a Career Change

 Quick Tips Before Switching Careers

 Get certified.
 Starting as a beginner doesn’t necessarily mean your salary has to be bottom of the barrel.
-Certifications get you in the door and in front of hiring managers, but it can also help you land the job you’re looking for without much professional experience.
+Certifications get you in the door and in front of hiring managers, but they can also help you land the job you’re looking for without much professional experience.

 The CompTIA Security+ Certification is the best certification to aim for as your first because of its comprehensive coverage of information security basics.
 From tools to threats, this certification will lay a stable foundation for your growth in cybersecurity.